Symbolic dynamical scales: modes, orbitals, and transversals: Related works and discussion

 \section{Related works and discussion}

 We have seen a general method to deduce transversal and orbital generating functions of classes of musical scales induced by vertex shift spaces through the distinguished symbol rule.
+The more general problem for SFTs yields the ``distinguished set of symbols rule'' for vertex shifts, and instead of a single power series like \eqref{eq:loopsystem}, we get a \emph{matrix} of formal power series (further details will be treated in a separate work).
 We have found approaches that use generating functions at least in the texts \cite{Jedrzejewski06, Benson07}, and learned that enumeration problems in music go back at least to the works of \cite{Reiner85, Read97,Fripertinger99}.
 Our methods can serve to complement and generalize several other works that address characterizations and classification of musical scales like \cite{Nuno20,Kozyra14}, also octave subdivisions \cite{HearneMilneDean19}, optimal spelling of pitches of musical scales \cite{BoraTezelVahaplar19}, tuning systems other that 12-TET \cite{HearneMilneDean19}, scales and constraint programming \cite{Hooker16}, modular arithmetic sequences and scales \cite{Amiot15}, algebras of periodic rhythms and scales \cite{AmiotSethares11}, formalisms to generate pure-tone systems that best approximate modulation/transposition properties of equal-tempered scales \cite{KrantzDouthett11}, tuning systems and modes \cite{GarmendiaNavarro95}, etc. Moreover, other combinatorial classes, such as non-crossing configurations \cite{FlajoletNoy99} like dissections of polygons and RNA secondary structures \cite{Gomez15}, can be incorporated to complement works that address constructions of musical scales like \cite{MilneBulgerHerff15}.
 There are many references that address the theory of musical scales that are relevant to our work, like the fundamentals \cite{Forte73,Slonimsky47}, from the point of view of mathematics inclusive \cite{Isola16, LindleyTurner93}, several of which are related to combinatorics on words \cite{AlloucheJohnson18, ClampittNoll18, Brlek18, AbdallahGoldMarsden16}.

 In our arguments, a key ingredient has been the use of first return loop systems, which arise in the study of classification problems of Markov shifts \cite{Gomez03,BoyleBuzziGomez06}.
 In fact, studying music theory in contexts of dynamical systems has been an active area of research, for example \cite{Amiot20}, see also \cite{TymoczkoYust19}.
 Furthermore, the results presented here can serve as a basis to adapt other related areas of mathematics in music, such as thermodynamic formalism and random environments \cite{BarbieriGomezMarcusTaati20} (e.g. to compute (relative) partition functions).